xenostream/edbrowse/adv_ed.md

 <br><br><br><br>
 **ABSTRACT**

-> [!NOTE] **ABSTRACT**
+> [!NOTE]
->This paper is meant to help secretaries, typists and programmers to make effective use of the UNIX facilities for preparing and editing text.
+> This paper is meant to help secretaries, typists and programmers to make effective use of the UNIX facilities for preparing and editing text.
 It provides explanations and examples of
 >
 > ⦁	special characters, line addressing and global commands in the editor ed;
 > ⦁	commands for "cut and paste" operations on files and parts of files, including the mv, cp, cat and rm commands, and the r, w, m and t commands of the editor;